 On May 11, the public health emergency tied to the COVID-19 pandemic will end, which will lead to changes in the availability of free COVID-19 testing and treatment.
 Learn more below.

 Common Questions about Insurance Coverage and COVID-19

 Treatment for COVID-19 could include doctors' visits, hospitalizations, prescription medications and other medical services.
 Coverage for and the cost of these services will depend on your individual health insurance plan.
-State Medicaid and CHIP plans must cover COVID-19 treatment without cost-sharing through the end of the federally declared public health emergency in order to qualify for extra financial support from the federal government.
+State Medicaid and CHIP plans must cover COVID-19 treatments without cost-sharing through September 2024.

 Page last updated: September 18, 2023